AnKingMed/MedTermsList/README.md

 This is 2 importable macros for [Keyboard Maestro](https://www.keyboardmaestro.com/main/) (Mac only).
 These macros act as a text expander for quickly typing long or difficult to spell disease and drug names.

-1. Med Terms: These are terms based on [USMLE content outline](https://www.usmle.org/pdfs/usmlecontentoutline.pdf).
+1. Med Terms: These are terms based on the [USMLE content outline](https://www.usmle.org/pdfs/usmlecontentoutline.pdf).
 2. Drug Terms: These terms are generic and brand drug names

 <p align="center">